codecampleipzig/deep-dive-js/2-data-structures/quick-reference.md

 ## Complexity

-The complexity of an operation is an estimation of the number of steps needed for its computation.
+The complexity of an operation is an estimation of the number of steps needed for its execution.
 Complexity is described in relation to the size of the input data set, denoted by the letter n.
 A common system for notating complexities, is called the big O notation: